Oriole Park (V): The fifth Oriole Park

 The new Orioles soon established themselves as a strong, competitive team.
 Their greatest success at this ballpark included winning seven consecutive International League championships from 1919 through 1925.

 On April 18, 1919, the Red Sox came through town on their way north from spring training, and played an exhibition game at Oriole Park.
 By now, Babe Ruth had become known as a great home run slugger as well as a top-level pitcher.
 In his old hometown's ballpark, Ruth put on a hitting exhibition the likes of which Baltimoreans (and most others) had never seen before, rocketing four home runs out of the ballpark, three of which were estimate to have traveled 500 ft or more.

 In 1930, Oriole Park joined the growing ranks of minor league ballparks with lights for night games.
-The Orioles played a couple of exhibition games against major league teams, then staged their first International League night game on September 11.
-That year also saw a lot of excitement on the field, as Joe Hauser of the Orioles began hitting home runs at a record clip, eventually reaching 63, which surpassed Ruth's season high of 60 in 1927.
+The Orioles played a couple of exhibition night games against major league teams before playing night games in the International League.
+The Orioles played the Philadelphia Phillies in the first night game at Oriole Park on September 4, 1930, in front of 12,000 fans including Maryland governor Albert Ritchie.
+The Orioles staged their first International League home night game on September 11, 1930.

+1930 saw more excitement on the field, as Joe Hauser of the Orioles began hitting home runs at a record clip, eventually reaching 63, which surpassed Ruth's major league season high of 60 in 1927.

 Due to World War II travel restrictions, the 1944 Boston Red Sox held spring training at the park, rather than traveling to Florida.